dieterich-lab/JACUSA/README.md

 JACUSA has been developed and tested with Java v1.7.

-**IMPORTANT!** JACUSA has been tested with unstranded paired-end and firststrand (dUTP) single-end RNA-seq data.
+**IMPORTANT!**
-Stranded paired-end data are currently not handled properly.
+Stranded paired-end data are handled properly with JACUSA v1.2.0 and higher.
-We are actively working on a new release (branch: stranded_paired_end) to include this feature.
+DO NOT USE JACUSA v1.0.1 on stranded paired-end data!

 Download
 --------